PRAISE-group/guidelines-technical/README.md

 - Check for `??` and `???` in the paper.
 - Check if your references are referred and cited at the right place correctly.
 - Keep code and figures close the place where you explain or refer it.
 - Do not caption subfigure of subfigure.
+- No double captioning.
+- Check your minted code for syntax errors, semantic errors.

 ## Citations